Creating Extensions and Plugins

-At its very core, Qt Creator consists of a plugin loader that loads and runs a set of plugins, which then actually provide the functionality that you know from Qt Creator the IDE.
+At its very core, Qt Creator consists of a plugin loader that loads and runs a set of C++-based plugins and Lua-based extensions, which then actually provide the functionality that you know from Qt Creator the IDE.
 So, even the main application window and menus are all provided by plugins.
 Plugins can use different means to provide other plugins access to their functionality and to allow them to extend certain aspects of the application.

 For example the Core